|

 For the first time a radiologist was able to use medical imaging to treat a patient.
 This process, which was less invasive and could ensure treatment was targeted to the specific area of concern, eventually led to the creation of a sub-specialty within the field of radiology called interventional radiology (IR).
 Interventional radiologists are able to use medical imaging to perform minimally invasive procedures that treat a variety of conditions.

-Interventional radiology procedures can utilize a wide variety of medical imaging, such as ultrasound, nuclear medicine imaging, magnetic resonance imaging (MRI), and computed tomography (CT), not to mention X-ray fluoroscopy.
+Interventional radiology procedures can utilize a wide variety of medical imaging, such as ultrasound, magnetic resonance imaging (MRI), and computed tomography (CT), not to mention X-ray fluoroscopy.

 HOW DO IR PROCEDURES WORK?